What to Do if an LPA Attorney Dies Before You

 - Jointly – they must all unanimously agree on decisions

 - Jointly and severally – they can make decisions without the agreement of the other Attorneys

-If there isn’t a valid Lasting Power of Attorney in place, your loved ones will have no other choice but to apply to the Court for a Deputyship Order.
+If there isn’t a valid LPA in place and you lose capacity, your loved ones will have no other choice but to apply to the Court for a deputyship order.
 This can be a long and expensive process.
-If no one able or willing to do this, it will fall to representatives of your Local Authority to make decisions on your behalf.
+If no one is able or willing to go through this process, it will fall to representatives of your Local Authority to make decisions on your behalf.